ragcon-ai/moodle-block_ollama_chat/README.md

   - For more information on advanced settings, please see Ollama documentation.

 Note that any instance-level settings that are blank will default to the global block settings.

-# Using the Assistant API
-Assistants API is currently not supported by this fork / Ollama.

 # Using the Chat API